awsdocs/amazon-workspaces-administration-guide/doc_source/delete_bundle.md

 **To delete an image**
 **Note**
 To delete an image, you must first delete any bundles that are associated with the image and unshare the image if it is shared with other accounts\.
-The image also can't be in the `PENDING` state\.
+The image also can't be in the `PENDING` or `VALIDATING` state\.

 1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.